Sea2Data/FDAtools/README.md

 Directory | Content
 ----------|--------
-intercatch | code for preparing data for, or analysing data from, intercatch landings | code for dealing with landings data (provided by Directorate of fisheries) stoxReca | code for fisheries dependent analysis using StoX-Reca
+dataAcess | code for fetching and converting data formats intercatch | code for preparing data for, or analysing data from, intercatch landings | code for dealing with landings data (provided by Directorate of fisheries) stoxReca | code for fisheries dependent analysis using StoX-Reca